Managing eCommerce Image SEO Effectively: A Comprehensive Guide

 - Improved Search Engine Rankings: Search engines like Google consider image optimization a ranking factor.
 Properly managing image SEO can enhance your site’s visibility.

 - Increased Mobile Engagement: With the surge in mobile users, optimized images ensure faster loading times and a better mobile experience.

 eCommerce Image SEO

 1 Naming Files Properly

 Many techniques become irrelevant with time as those who run algorithms learn that people are “gaming” the system.
-This will happen with image SEO as well, staying on top of best protocols will help you keep traffic.
+This will happen with image SEO as well.
+Staying on top of the best protocols will help you keep traffic.

 2 Descriptive Captions on eCommerce Image SEO